Twonki/Hopinosis/README.md

 * Coding: *The more the merrier* - join the programming and help me out!

 If you want to help me via code, please refer to the [Contribution Guidelines](CONTRIBUTING.md).

+## Additional Notes
+Here are some thoughts on the project which may come across your mind:
+- using my own cosine-similarity.
+Yes, I also would like to use a library for that.
+But I have not found a *lightweight* library for this.
+  If I import a nlp-library with cabal, this will blow up the whole build process.
+That's why I currently stick to two small functions.
+- HUnit vs. Quickcheck.
+Yes, I think a lot of parts are perfectly fit for Quickcheck, mostly the parsing.